 Overall the MAIJS programme seeks the most promising students in terms of professional and academic distinction.
 We read all applications and take all factors into account.
 There is no cut-off point for grade point averages.
 No one item, such as the English scores, grade point averages, or letter of recommendation, is conclusive.
 Potential for academic and professional excellence can be demonstrated in many ways.

-We adopt the rolling admission policy and open a window for application from 16 November to 30 June (First Round 16 November – 15 January; Second Round 16 January – 30 June).
+We adopt the rolling admission policy and open a window for application from mid-November to end-June.
 It may be to your advantage to apply as early as possible, as the window may close earlier when all spots are filled.
 Short-listed applicants may be notified of an interview.

 You should apply online and send the rest of the application materials in a single admission packet to the Graduate School.
 The application fee is HK$300; it is non-refundable and will not be credited to tuition in the event of admission.

 Hold a Bachelor’s Degree from a recognized university or institution; AND Be able to communicate in English at an advanced level, possessing one or more of the following qualifications if they did not study in an English-speaking institution: